BoG-Developer-Bootcamp-Spring-26/project3-s26-elarilla/README.md

 We will be incorporating all we have learned thus far such as CSS, components, hooks/state, conditional rendering, and routing!
 Here's a link to the **[Figma designs](https://www.figma.com/file/8nmpzRec6atkZMdXYXH0bW/AnimalTrainingApp?type=design&node-id=0%3A1&mode=design&t=v1XLulgKlPSI40S2-1)**.
 We recommend following the general organization of these designs, but feel free to have creative freedom in designing the frontend.

 **Tailwind CSS is required for the frontend.** We have already installed it with the boilerplate Next.js app, so it is ready to be used!
 If you need a short reminder of what it is, please reference [Lecture 2](https://docs.google.com/presentation/d/1NNFypM5SxF0BNhiNgBdpc588qY-rmivhZ8pvP7ifO7k/edit#slide=id.g2b497fbce1c_1_4) or the official [Tailwind Documentation](https://tailwindcss.com/docs/utility-first).
-Also the "Tailwind CSS IntelliSense" extenstion on VS Code is extremly helpful!
+Also the "Tailwind CSS IntelliSense" extension on VS Code is extremely helpful!
 Below is an example:

 ```tsx
 // Tailwind Styling